Ukrainians pore over grisly aftermath of atrocities

 To the north of the village, in the town of Borodyanka, rescue workers combed through the rubble of apartment blocks, looking for bodies.
 Mine-disposal units worked nearby.

-Thwarted in their efforts to take the capital and forced to withdraw, President Vladimir Putin’s forces are now pouring into the Donbas, Ukraine’s eastern industrial eastern heartland, where the Ukraine military has said is it bracing for a new offensive.
+Thwarted in their efforts to take the capital and forced to withdraw, President Vladimir Putin’s troops, along with mercenaries, are now pouring into the Donbas, Ukraine’s mostly Russian-speaking industrial heartland in the east.

 Ukrainian forces have been fighting Russia-backed rebels in Luhansk and the other Donbas region, Donetsk, since 2014.
 Ahead of its Feb.
 24 invasion, Moscow recognized the regions as independent states.

-Ukrainian officials have stepped up calls for civilians to evacuate from towns in the east near the front line ahead of the anticipated Russian offensive, and some essential services were being moved away.
-Local authorities in Sloviansk said that postal and pension operations were being moved out and bank branches in town were shutting down.

-Ukrainian authorities have said the bodies of at least 410 civilians have been found in towns around Kyiv, and Associated Press journalists in one town, Bucha, counted dozens of corpses in civilian clothes and interviewed Ukrainians who told of witnessing atrocities.
+Ukrainian authorities have said the bodies of at least 410 civilians have been found in towns around Kyiv, and Associated Press journalists in Bucha counted dozens of corpses in civilian clothes and interviewed Ukrainians who told of witnessing atrocities.

 In a video address Tuesday to the U.N.
 Security Council, Zelenskyy said that civilians had been tortured, shot in the back of the head, thrown down wells, blown up with grenades in their apartments and crushed to death by tanks while in cars.

-He said that those responsible should face war crimes charges in front of a tribunal like the one established at Nuremberg after World War II.
+He said that those who gave the orders and those who carried them out should face war crimes charges in front of a tribunal like the one established at Nuremberg after World War II.
 And he sharply challenged the U.N. to remove Russia from the Security Council and show the world the organization's worth.

 “Where is the peace that the United Nations was created to guarantee?” he asked.